- How common are mental health issues

 - reducing stigma and discrimination.

-Common causes of psychological hazards
+Workplace psychological hazards

-Psychological hazards are anything in the design or management of work that increases the risk of work related stress.
+Workplace psychological hazards are anything in the design or management of work that increases the risk of work related stress.
 A stress response is the physical, mental and emotional reaction that occurs when a worker perceives the demands of their work exceed their ability or resources to cope.
 Work-related stress if prolonged and/or severe can cause both psychological and physical harm.

 Some of the causes of psychological health issues in the workplace include: